 For this trip we wanted to go somewhere in late May, where it would be warm enough to go swimming in the sea, ideally with a beach in walking distance.
-We always prioritize healthy eating and so we looked for a place with local and organic food.
+We always prioritize healthy eating and so we look for a place with local and organic food.
 We wanted our stay to be about the two of us, lots of hanging out together at a quiet beach, reading the day away, enjoying the calm and quiet of a place nestled in nature.
-That and so much more is what we found at the Onar resort!
+That and so much more is what we found at Onar resort!

-Once you get to Onar, it really starts to sink in how secluded this resort really is: It is located in a little valley, with a stream that leads to one of the most amazing beaches in all of Greece.
-Achla Beach is paradise.
+Once you get to Onar, it really starts to sink in how secluded this resort really is: It is located in a small valley, with a stream that leads to one of the most amazing beaches in all of Greece.
+Achla Beach is a true paradise.
 There is simply no place like it.
 In times of large hotels and mass tourism invading all of the main Greek island beaches, Onar and Achla Beach are a rare gem.
 The beach is nestled in nature, only to be reached by walking down a path along a small river.
-The water is the clearest you can imagine and the pebbles are rounded off, so walking and laying on them doesn’t hurt.
+The sea water is the clearest you can imagine and the pebbles are rounded off, so walking and laying on them doesn’t hurt.
 We were never more than 10 people at the beach at the same time, making it the definition of a secluded beach.
 During the week the only people at the beach will be from Onar.
 Seeing the resort only offers space for about 40 people at a time, you can rest assured it will always be pleasantly calm.

-The resort itself is truly a place where you can unwind and relax.
+The resort itself is a place where you can fully unwind and relax.
 The stone houses are situated about 10 min from the beach and are all far apart enough from each other to ensure privacy.
 They all have their own patio and hammock, just as one dreams of.
 They are furnished in authentic Greek style and decorated with love.
 The quiet of the house at night, with nothing but nature’s sounds, will remind you that you are far, far away from any town or village.

 I especially enjoyed the local olive cosmetic line that was supplied in the bathroom.
 It is an organic beauty line with shampoo, conditioner, soap and lotion and my skin and hair were amazingly nourished throughout our stay.
 I wish I could order them online but alas I didn’t find it anywhere.
 I will continue to look for it, though.

 The atmosphere at Onar is always very laid back, the staff very helpful and attentive.
 It is not a place with all the amenities you might be used to from staying in large hotels.
 But that is exactly why it is so great!
-The owner, Matteo. is not always there as he spends his time between Athens and Onar.
-We enjoyed the communal almost familial atmosphere, having dinner with people from all over the world, most of them with a similar mind-set of wanting to escape the busy rhythm of the cities and just enjoy the lovely nature of Onar.
+The owner, Matteo, is not always there as he spends his time between Athens and Onar.
+We enjoyed the communal almost familial atmosphere, having dinner with people from all over the world.
+Most of them with a similar mind-set of wanting to escape the busy rhythm of the cities and just enjoy the lovely nature of Onar.

 I truly have nothing to say about Onar other than: This is paradise.
 I wouldn’t change a thing.
 I understand that the way to get there might turn some people off but that is exactly how it needs to be in order to stay as secluded a place as it is.
 Bonus: It doesn’t hurt that for such a lovely resort it is quite affordable.
-In May we paid about 1100 Euros for one week, flight from Zurich to Athens and the fare for the ferry included.
+In May we paid about 1100 Euros per person for one week, flight from Zurich to Athens and the fare for the ferry included.

 P.S.
 Don’t forget to offset the CO2 emissions you create by donating to myclimate.org or cotap.org for example.
 Some airlines will let you choose to offset automatically while booking your flights online.